matdacnev/RepData_PeerAssessment1/PA1_template.md

 }
 ```

 Count the number of missing values and create a new data frame with no missing values.
+The strategy for the imputation is to replace NAs by the average number of steps (accross all days) caclulated for the corresponding interval.

 ```r